February 22, 2022

 - The court will reinstitute the Traffic Ticket: Quick Off-Ramp for the period of January 18, 2022 through February 18, 2022, an alternative program for individuals with a good DMV record.
 See the court’s website for more information. (http://www.placer.courts.ca.gov/division-traffic-main.shtml)

 - The court will postpone all traffic infraction and non-traffic infraction trials set January 18, 2022 through February 18, 2022 to an available date at least eight (8) weeks out.

 - Operations and Services not outlined in this Notice remain unchanged.

 - All court clerk’s offices will remain open.

-If you have an upcoming court appearance and believe you are sick or are experiencing symptoms of COVID-19 or any other communicable disease, or if you are subject to quarantine due to close contact with someone who has COVID-19, please contact your attorney immediately.
-If you are not represented by an attorney, call the Court Clerk’s Office at 916-408-6000 for further information.
+If you believe you are sick or experiencing symptoms of COVID-19 or any other communicable disease, or if you are subject to quarantine due to close contact with someone who has COVID-19, please contact the Court Clerk’s Office at 916-408-6000 for further information.
+If you are represented by an attorney, contact your attorney first before calling the court.
 Defendants who have posted bail are encouraged to discuss their bail with their attorney and bail bonding company.

 For information on specific cases, please visit the court’s website (http://www.placer.courts.ca.gov) or call 916-408-6000.